- Describe school-age environments that support children’s cognitive development.

 - Provide spaces where school-age children can cool down or de-stress.

 - Allow the school-age children to design or personalize part of the space.

 - Implement activities where children and youth can use their strengths and abilities.

-Sometimes bias sneaks into our classrooms.
-For this activity, take some time to look through the books, toys, and materials that are in your program space or classroom.
-Download and print the Children’s Literature Activity.
-Use this activity to review children’s books for bias.
-Share your results with a supervisor, trainer, or coach.
+People of all races, cultures, ethnicities, ages, genders, and abilities should be represented equally and appropriately in your program materials.
+Take some time to look through the books, toys, and materials that are in your program space or classroom to ensure that children and families from diverse backgrounds are represented.
+Take a look at the Culture and School-Age Children’s Literature activity.
+Use this activity to review children’s books for common stereotypes and broad generalizations.
+Share your results with your coach, trainer, or administrator.

 There are many resources to help you address the needs of all learners in your school-age program.
-In the first Resource List you can find ideas offered by websites, organizations, and journal articles about being culturally competent.
-Share some of these interesting resources and ideas with your supervisor, trainer, or coach.
+In the Resources for Your School-Age Program you can find ideas offered by organizations and in journal articles about being culturally competent.
+Share some of these interesting resources and ideas with your administrator, trainer, or coach.

-In the second resource, you can learn about addressing the needs of diverse learners.
-Using the idea of Universal Design for Learning (UDL), Sandall and Schwartz (2008) identify eight types of curriculum supports for children with special needs and children learning English.
-Download the Curriculum Support Chart to learn about them and share what you learned with your supervisor, trainer, or coach.
+You can learn about addressing the needs of diverse learners.
+Using the idea of Universal Design for Learning (UDL), Sandall and Schwartz (2008) identify eight types of curriculum supports for children with dis/abilities and children learning English.
+Review the Curriculum Supports for All Children activity to learn about them.

 |Adaptations||Changes to instruction provided to a child based on his or her needs.|